JENebel/nebulang/README.md

 - The last statement in a block (and in the program itself), is the return value.
 - All statements need a semicolon after it, except the last line in a block (and in the program itself)
 - Blocks do not need a semicolon after it, this includes if, while, functions etc.
-- Declarations (fun, let exps) return unit
+- Declarations (fun and let expsression) and assignments all return unit
 - Variable and function names must start with a letter or '_'

 <br>